zayeeh/page/README.md

 # Welcome
 The website is currently unavailable.
-Do you have any questions? write on discord zayeeh#9999
+Do you have any questions?
+Write on discord zayeeh#9999